 Once students have determined their word they will create a bookmark.
 This can be done by hand or digitally through Google Slides and Google Classroom then printed.
 The idea for the bookmark came from the need of students needing a daily reminder of their word.

-The best part about this activity is that it all leads to an AWESOME, Interactive Bulletin Board Display.
+It all leads to an AWESOME, Interactive Bulletin Board Display.

 We’ve had a warm December this year, but if Winter is anything like it was last year… we’re in for another ETERNAL WINTER.
 We had so much snow last year that I figured it was time to stop complaining about it and time to put it to work.
 I rounded up some of my favorite STEAM & STEM activities that use SNOW.